vanquirius/100-days-of-code-python/README.md

 [100 Days of Code - The Complete Python Pro Bootcamp for 2022](https://www.udemy.com/course/100-days-of-code)

 ## 👨🏻‍🎓 | Beginner *(skipped)*
-- Day 1: Working with Variables in Python to Manage Data
-- Day 2: Understanding Data Types and How to Manipulate Strings
-- Day 3: Control Flow and Logical Operators
-- Day 4: Randomisation and Python Lists
-- Day 5: Python Loops
-- Day 6: Python Functions & Karel
-- Day 7: Hangman
-- Day 8: Function Parameters & Caesar Cipher
-- Day 9: Dictionaries, Nesting and the Secret Auction
-- Day 10: Function Return Values and the Calculator Project
-- Day 11: Blackjack Capstone Project
-- Day 12: Scope and Namespacing in Python
-- Day 13: Debugging: How to Find and Fix Errors in your Code
-- Day 14: Higher Lower Game Project

 ## 🏋🏻‍♂️ | Intermediate - Done
 - Day 15: Local Development Environment Setup & the Coffee Machine Project